Staff who support daily flight safety

 Prior to take-off and landing, cabin attendants check whether the passengers have fastened their seat belts, baggage are stored properly, etc. During flight, they pay attention to any trouble in the cabin, sick passengers, etc. If there is a sick or injured passenger, they provide first aid using the medical kit always kept in the cabin.
 Even after arrival at the destination, the cabin attendants review the general flight, discuss things they noticed, and prepare for the next flight duty.

-After the arrival of an aircraft, mechanics perform pre-flight inspection to prepare for the next flight and repair troubles occurring during flight, which are reported by pilots and cabin attendants.
+After the arrival of an aircraft, Maintenance Engineers perform pre-flight inspection to prepare for the next flight and repair troubles occurring during flight, which are reported by pilots and cabin attendants.

 During pre-flight inspection, they check aircraft conditions of the previous flight, the aircraft exterior for dents or scratches, fuel spillage, wear and tear of tires, whether abrasion of brakes is within the normal range, etc., and other various check items.